I am grateful to Mrs Ann Haddow for sharing some stunning photographs of Bank Glen, New Cumnock from her family album.

 This one shows a group of children gathered outside the Bank Free Church whilst further up the brae on the left another group are gathered outside the Bank cottages.
 Inglestoon cottage is at the top of the brae on the right hand side.

-A closer look at the photo shows the local policeman talking with the two men at the horse and cart while further down the water.
+A closer look at the photo shows the local policeman talking with the two men at the horse and cart while further down stands the water fountain.
 The Post Office was located in the first cottage.

 The milk cart stops outside the Gillespie family home at Ingleston.